The Club is keen to promote unstructured ‘Free Sailing’ while ensuring the key elements of members’ safety are contained.

 The primary support is from the sailors designated support person ashore – usually a parent.
 This person monitors the sailing and can call on the club resources as required.

 Supported free sailing is available at some designated times and at other times when support can be provided incidentally to other club activities.

-The Head Coach and Sailing Operations Manager determine when free sailing support is available.
+The Training Manager or Sailing Manager determine when free sailing support is available.

 Free sailing support means

 - Sailors have checked weather and can explain the wind, tide sailing limits to a staff member

 - Sailors have a designated support person ashore with a VHF Radio who monitors the sailors